jackpope/venmo-text-alerts/README.md

 # Venmo Text Alerts

-## A project built in one day with Ruby on Rails, and Twilio.
+### A project built in one day with Ruby on Rails, Postgres, Devise, Bootstrap, and Twilio.

 Send text messages with venmo links to friends or family to automate your shared monthly bills.